iewaij/idinn-streamlit/docs/get_started/get_started.rst

 Initialization
 --------------

 The basic usage of `idinn` starts with a sourcing model and a controller.
-First initialize a sourcing model, such as :class:`SingleSourcingModel`, with desired parameters according to their needs.
+First initialize a sourcing model, such as :class:`SingleSourcingModel`, with desired parameters according to users' needs.

 .. code-block:: python